Home » All the best vegan recipes from Sweeter than Oats » Simple Vegan White Bean, Potato and Corn Chowder

 Method

-• Onions, garlic, celery, green pepper, diced potato simmered in olive oil, until tender.
+Simmer onions, garlic, celery and green pepper in olive oil, until tender.

-If you love this soup, try my other delicious vegan soups
+If you loved this soup, try my other delicious vegan soups

 A comforting, cosy soup